 In order to qualify to be a flight attendant at Delta Airlines, you must be at least 18 years old, have a high school diploma and have the legal authorization to work in the United States.
 You should be comfortable flying and working an erratic schedule.
 There are no height or weight requirements, but you must be able to physically fulfill the duties of your position and complete the training course, much of which is physical in nature.
 You will need good people skills in order to interact pleasantly with the wide variety of customers you will come in contact with on a daily basis.
 Sometimes, Delta looks specifically for bilingual job candidates, but this is not always the case.

-Delta’s flight attendant training serves to prepare you for any situation that may arise and to help you gain your certification.
+Delta flight attendant school serves to prepare you for any situation that may arise and to help you gain your certification.
 Flight Attendant Certification is required by the Federal Aviation Administration and is required of any flight attendant who works on transport category aircraft.
 The certificate shows that you have demonstrated proficiency in safety, security and emergency protocols.
 At the end of your eight-week training course, you will receive your Flight Attendant Certification, which you must have before you can begin working.

 How to Apply